The Path to Proton Structure at One-Percent Accuracy: Phenomenology

 The first obvious observation is the significant reduction of PDF uncertainties that was already observed in Sect.~\ref{subsec:PDFs}.
 Indeed, it is clear, especially from Fig.~\ref{fig:lumi-nnpdf40-2d}, that the uncertainty is now around 1\% in a wide kinematic region and for several parton channels.
 In terms of overall compatibility, all luminosities agree at the one sigma level.
 While central values for the quark-gluon and quark-antiquark luminosities are almost unchanged, the quark-quark luminosity is somewhat enhanced and the gluon-gluon luminosity somewhat suppressed in NNPDF4.0 compared to NNPDF3.1, in the region $m_X\lesssim 3$~TeV.

-We next compare the NNPDF4.0 luminosities to those obtained using PDFs from the CT18~\cite{Hou:2019efy}, MSHT20~\cite{Bailey:2020ooq} and ABMP16~\cite{Alekhin:2017kpj} sets.
+We next compare the NNPDF4.0 luminosities integrated in rapidity to those obtained using PDFs from the CT18~\cite{Hou:2019efy}, MSHT20~\cite{Bailey:2020ooq} and ABMP16~\cite{Alekhin:2017kpj} sets.
+When comparing uncertainties, it should be kept in mind that while CT18, MSHT20 and ABMP16 all adopt a Hessian methodology with a fixed functional form, their respective treatments of uncertainties differ.
+Specifically, both CT18 and MSHT20 adopt a ``tolerance''~\cite{Pumplin:2002vw,Martin:2003tt} criterion and further study functional form dependence in order to span adequately the space of parametrizations, while ABMP do not.
+Hence, CT18 and MSHT20 uncertainties are directly comparable to those of NNPDF (which adopts a very general neural network parametrization), while ABMP uncertainties generally are not.
 The same common value of $\alpha_s(m_Z)=0.118$ is used in all cases.
 Note that this significantly differs from the value $\alpha_s(m_Z)=0.113$ adopted as default in Ref.~\cite{Alekhin:2017kpj}.
 Again as already observed in Sect.~\ref{subsec:PDFs}, it is clear that NNPDF4.0 generally has the smallest uncertainty.
-An exception is ABMP16 in some regions (such as the gluon-gluon luminosity for low invariant mass), possibly, as already pointed out in Ref.~\cite{Ball:2017nwa}, due to the fact that ABMP16 uses a somewhat constrained parametrization in a Hessian approach with no tolerance.
+An exception is ABMP16 in some regions (such as the gluon-gluon luminosity for low invariant mass), possibly for the reason mentioned above (as already pointed out in Ref.~\cite{Ball:2017nwa}.

 All luminosities agree within uncertainties in the region around $m_X\sim 100$ GeV, relevant e.g. for Higgs and gauge boson production.
 Furthermore, the quark-quark and quark-antiquark luminosity are in good agreement within uncertainties over the full mass range.
-For the gluon sector luminosities (gluon-gluon and gluon-quark), however, differences are seen at small and large mass.
-In the high-mass region, $m_X\gsim 1$ TeV, the gluon-gluon and quark-gluon luminosities for NNPDF4.0 are rather smaller than MSHT20 and CT18, though they agree with ABMP16, while in the low mass region $m_X< 100$~GeV they are in good agreement with MSHT20, but rather smaller than CT18 and ABMP16, though the discrepancy here is marginal due to the large uncertainties.
+For the gluon sector luminosities (gluon-gluon and gluon-quark), however, differences are seen at large mass.
+Specifically, in the high-mass region, $m_X\gsim 1$ TeV, the gluon-gluon and quark-gluon luminosities for NNPDF4.0 are rather smaller than MSHT20 and CT18, though they agree with ABMP16.
 These differences are possibly a consequence of the fact that NNPDF4.0 includes a variety of data which are sensitive to the gluon and are not used by other groups, in particular the dijet cross-sections at 7 TeV and the $t\bar{t}$ differential distributions from the LHC Run II.